 Confidential Information.

 Subject to applicable federal, State and County laws and regulations, trade secrets and confidential information of the Consortium and Contractor, including, without limitation: all proprietary and confidential information of the Consortium, such as trade secrets, designs, drawings, specifications, computer programs, support materials and other records concerning the Consortium and its finances, citizens, contracts, Services or personnel; the Documentation and the other Specifications; the QA Deliverables and Services; any information or documentation concerning the Consortium’s plans or business that is learned by Contractor during the performance of this Agreement including, without limitation, client and employee information, technical data, proprietary processes or designs; information the Consortium desires to protect against unrestricted disclosure or competitive use; Contractor proprietary Software development methodology (if any); proprietary and confidential information of its Subcontractors; and information designated as confidential by either the Consortium or Contractor.
+Confidential Information also includes any data designated by the State or the Counties as confidential.

 Contract Sum.